astronomer/docs/archived_software_docs/version-0.29/kubepodoperator-local.md

 import TabItem from '@theme/TabItem';

-The `KubernetesPodOperator` is an Airflow operator that completes tasks in Kubernetes Pods.
+The `KubernetesPodOperator` is an Apache Airflow® operator that completes tasks in Kubernetes Pods.
 The `KubernetesPodOperator` provides an isolated, containerized execution environment for each task and lets you run custom Docker images and Python versions, set task-level resource requests, and more.

 The Kubernetes infrastructure required to run the `KubernetesPodOperator` is built in.
 To test the `KubernetesPodOperator` operator locally, you need a local Kubernetes environment.